mtlucas/windows_utensils/README.md

 4. [Usage - Configuration options and additional functionality](#usage)
 5. [Limitations - OS compatibility, etc.](#limitations)
 6. [Support - How contribute](#Support)

+## DEPRECATED

+This module was intended to be used with puppet version 3.8.x.
+It is now deprecated - do not use.

 ## Overview